JNathan18/AI4EO_Final_Project/README.md

 ### What are they?

 A Convolutional Neural Network is the deep-learning work-horse for image recognition.
-Conceptually, it mimics the way our visual cortex processes information: small receptive fields scan across the scene, detect primitive patterns (edges, corners, colour blobs), and pass progressively richer abstractions to later layers that decide what the image contains.
+Conceptually, it mimics the way our visual cortex processes information: small receptive fields scan across the scene, detect primitive patterns (edges, corners, colour blobs), and pass progressively richer abstractions to later layers that decide what the image contains (O'Shea and Nash, 2015).

 **How it works**

 1. **Feature-extraction stage:** Every convolutional layer slides a tiny filter (11 × 11 pixels in our case) over the input, multiplying and summing to produce a feature map.
-Non-linear activations (ReLU) follow, and an occasional pooling step downsamples the map, keeping only the most salient responses.
+Non-linear activations (ReLU) follow (Olamendy, 2023), and an occasional pooling step downsamples the map, keeping only the most salient responses (Encord, 2023).
 Because the same weights are reused everywhere (weight sharing), the network is compact and learns position-invariant patterns.

 2. **Classification stage:** Once enough feature maps have been stacked, the 3-D tensor is flattened and fed to one or more fully-connected layers.
 These dense neurons mix the extracted cues and output a probability for each class via a soft-max function.